KasperskyLab/Kaspresso/README.md

 }

 dependencies {
-    androidTestImplementation 'com.kaspersky.android-components:kaspresso:1.3.0-SNAPSHOT'
+    androidTestImplementation 'com.kaspersky.android-components:kaspresso:1.2.1-SNAPSHOT'
 }
 ```

 ## Samples
-All samples are available in [kaspresso-sample](./kaspresso/kaspresso-sample).
+All samples are available in [samples folder](/samples).

-The algorithm to execute all ui-tests:
+Be aware that a lot of samples require turned on AdbServer.
+The algorithm to start AdbServer:
 1. Go to the `kaspresso` folder.
 For example:
 ```
 cd /User/Gagarin/workspace/Kaspresso